 Watershed Models

 A Soil and Water Assessment Tool (SWAT) model has been developed by the St. Croix Watershed Research Station.
 The model includes the SRWMO area.
 It includes land cover, precipitation, soils and other considerations to model watershed pollutant generation and hydrology.
 While a valuable tool, the model is best used by the staff at the St. Croix Watershed Research Station or others with SWAT expertise.
-The model has used by the SRWMO when doing regional One Watershed, One Plan preparation with other water managers in the region.
+The model has been used by the SRWMO when doing regional One Watershed, One Plan preparation with other water managers in the region.

 Lakes